-The number one focus of operations is roadway maintenance.
-In fiscal year 2020, \$222 million of MoDOT's operating budget was spent on roadways for repairs, sealing and striping.
+The most significant cost of operations is roadway maintenance.
+In fiscal year 2021, \$209 million of MoDOT's operating budget was spent on roadways for repairs, sealing and striping.
 Each year, MoDOT crews place enough asphalt to do a 1-inch overlay and sealing from Los Angeles to Washington D.C. - about 2,300 miles.

 The repair work from MoDOT operations is focused on roads that do not carry a lot of traffic.
 Funding from the construction program pays for pavement improvements for heavily traveled roads, like interstates and U.S. highways.